piisa/pii-process/README.md

    `pii-transform`

- * Complete installation: this installs all the above, plus the extraction plugin for PII instances using trained [Transformer] models (usually to extract PERSON and LOCATION types for some languages):
+ * **Complete installation**: this installs all the above, plus the extraction plugin for PII instances using trained [Transformer] models (usually to extract PERSON and LOCATION types for some languages):

         pip install pii-process[transformers]

    Over the previous installation, this adds also the `pii-extract-plg-transformers` package.
-Note that **it is also needed to install Pytorch** (either GPU or CPU versionss) , so that the models used by the `pii-extract-plg-transformers` package can run.
+Note that **Pytorch needs to be installed too** (either GPU or CPU versionss) , so that the models used by the `pii-extract-plg-transformers` package can run.
 See the [transformers plugin documentation] for more information,

- * Alternate installation: this option performs the first install, and it adds the extraction plugin for PII instances using the [Presidio] library (usually to extract PERSON and LOCATION types for some languages):
+ * **Alternate installation**: this option performs the first install, and it adds the extraction plugin for PII instances using the [Presidio] library (usually to extract PERSON and LOCATION types for some languages):